Updated: 12/23/22 | December 23rd, 2022

 Getting Around Japan By Train

 Japan’s infamous bullet trains (called shinkansen) are beautiful, comfortable, convenient, and fast.
-They are a wonder of transportation, racing around at speeds up to 320 km (200 miles) per hour.
+They are a wonder of transportation, racing around at speeds up to 320 kilometers (200 miles) per hour.
 These trains run on special tracks, separate from the other trains.

 They are a beautiful feat of engineering and a smooth ride.
 It’s the best in train travel.